learn-co-curriculum/react-hooks-components-basics/README.md

 ![](https://media2.giphy.com/media/vDurI6FYH7qi4/giphy.gif)

 We will dive deeper into JSX (which is actually quite wonderful) later.
-For now just take it for granted and trust it's wonkiness.

-What we are seeing in this `App` component's `render` method is a straightforward description of what we want: "Hey `App` component!
-When you render, I want you to also be responsible for making both the `Blog` and the `Comment` component!".
+What we are seeing in this `App` component's `render()` method is a straightforward description of what we want: "Hey `App` component!
+When you render, I want you to also be responsible for making both the `Article` and the `Comment` component!".
 Of course, because computers still listen to us (for now) it will do just that!
 What do you think the resulting HTML will look like?

 ```HTML
 <div>